iloudaros/iloudaros/README.md

 ### Hi there 👋

 My name is Ioannis Loudaros and I am out here, exploring the world.
-I don't really like talking about myself, so I 'll let you take a look on my repos in peace.
+I don't really like talking about myself, so I 'll just let you take a look on my repos in peace.

 Have a nice day 😄